About Sheriff James Stuart

 Sheriff James Stuart is the 17th Sheriff of Anoka County since the office was established in 1857.

 James has been married to his wife, Lisa, for 30 years and they have 3 children.
 They reside in Andover and are very active as a family in their church and in the community.

 James has demonstrated a commitment to providing the best possible services to the citizens that he proudly serves and actively participates in numerous collaborative and outreach efforts.

-Sheriff Stuart is active with the Minnesota Sheriff's Association as an Executive Board Member and represents law enforcement on the MSA Legislative and Training Committees.
+Sheriff Stuart is active with the Minnesota Sheriff's Association as Vice President and represents law enforcement on the MSA Legislative and Training Committees.
 He is also active on the national level with the National Sheriff's Association as:

-• a member of the Youth Programs and Juvenile Justice Committee; and
+• a member of the Youth Programs and Juvenile Justice Committee

 • a member of the Global Policing Affairs Committee.